-- Nielsen: In 2009, a mainframe glitch at the start of the television season brought down all of this company’s major TV ratings services for several days.
-The problems were caused by relocation of Nielsen’s mainframe computing system.
+- Nielsen: In 2009, a mainframe glitch at the start of the television season brought down all of this company’s primary TV ratings services for several days.
+The problems were traced to the relocation of Nielsen’s mainframe computing system.
 A client described the situation as “continuous chaos.”
 Nielsen lost millions of dollars and suffered lingering damage to its reputation.

-- HSBC Bank: In 2010, customers of this international bank were unable to perform online banking or use ATM machines because of a mainframe outage.
-It was the second such crash during a six-month period.
+- HSBC Bank: In 2010, customers of this international bank were unable to perform online banking or use ATMs because of a mainframe outage.
+It was the second such crash in six months.
 Similar problems occurred at HSBC three years later in 2013, affecting millions of users.
 The bank lost money and customers.

 The Cost of Human Error

 The common thread in these and many similar cases is human error.
-In fact, studies show that human error is responsible for up to 75 percent of system downtime.
+Studies show that human error is responsible for up to 75 percent of system downtime.
 Some common mainframe programming errors include the following:

 - Changed or deleted ISPF dataset